Download Lattice.

 Source.

 Lattice is open source under the MPL 2.0.
-The full repository will be published when v1.0 ships and we're confident the design is stable enough to invite independent audit.
-Until then, the signed binary is what you can verify — see build provenance and reproducibility for the SHA-256 fingerprint and tagged-commit story.
+The full repository goes public when v1.0 ships, once the design is stable enough to invite independent audit.
+Until then the signed binary is what you can verify.
+See build provenance and reproducibility for the SHA-256 fingerprint and the tagged-commit story.

 What about Linux / Windows / macOS / desktop in general?

 Not a goal.
-Lattice's whole point is that it uses radios — Bluetooth and Wi-Fi — on a phone you carry with you.
-Your laptop has those radios but you don't keep your laptop in your pocket all day, so a desktop client wouldn't add useful coverage to the mesh.
-We may build a thin admin / archive tool for desktops in the future, but it would not be a peer.
+Lattice's whole point is that it uses the Bluetooth and Wi-Fi radios on a phone you carry around with you.
+Your laptop has those radios too, but you don't keep it in your pocket all day, so a desktop client wouldn't add any useful coverage to the mesh.
+We might build a thin admin or archive tool for desktops one day, but it wouldn't be a peer.